English Open (snooker)

 The English Open is a professional ranking snooker tournament held in Brentwood, as part of the four-event Home Nations Series.
 The winner is awarded the Steve Davis Trophy, named in honour of the English six-time world champion.
-The reigning champion is Mark Allen from Northern Ireland.
+The reigning champion is Ali Carter.

 History

 On 29 April 2015, World Snooker chairman Barry Hearn announced that a new event called the "English Open" would be held for the first time in 2016 in Manchester, England, as part of a new Home Nations Series, with the existing Welsh Open and Scottish Open and the new Northern Ireland Open tournaments.
 The inaugural event took place between 10 and 16 October 2016, and was won by Liang Wenbo.

 After relocations to Barnsley, Crawley and Milton Keynes, the tournament was subsequently played at the Brentwood Centre in Brentwood, Essex since 2022; Steve Dawson, the chairman of WST, has claimed Essex to be the "root" of the game, hence the choice of the venue.
 It also coincides with the birthplace of Hearn's Matchroom Sport, the main promoter of snooker, founded in Brentwood back in 1982.

-A separate qualification event for the tournament was removed from the 2024 event, and all matches from round one is now staged at the main venue.
+A separate qualification event for the tournament was removed for the 2024 and 2025 editions, where all matches from round one were staged at the main venue.